T351 Week 2

-- Interview/Feature Story pre-production work (program proposal) is due by the start of lab next week.
+- Interview/Feature Story pre-production work (program proposal) is due by the start of lecture next week.
 Turn it in to the Oncourse/Resources/Interview Exercise folder.
 We'll share these in lab.
-Be sure to schedule with your subject sooner rather than later.
+You'll need to contact and schedule with your subject soon.

 - Think about your other projects as well.
 Please consider taking on a project for a real-world client.
 Planning

 and scripting these ahead of time is critical.
 Remember that the success

 of a video is determined in preproduction.
 If you think through, plan and

 coordinate your project, the production will be easy.